xenial-io/Xenial.Blog/_drafts/2020-09-17-fixing-an-n1-performance-problem-in-xaf-xpo-with-totally-undocumented-apis.md

 1. Sort by `Name`: 0.014 seconds

-> *Hint*: we can still provide an `NonPersistent` `HourSum` field in the `Order` class, but make sure users can't display, filter, group by this field in any `ListView`.
+> *Hint*: we can still provide an `NonPersistent` `HourSum` field in the `Offer` class, but make sure users can't display, filter, group by this field in any `ListView`.
 In `DetailViews` this should not be a huge performance penalty.

 `Query`: